Baladi Offices

 Year

+Oberson stated that “We studied the language of the world of butchery, import and transportation and gave them an interpretation of the office environment,” With the stainless-steel frames bent, the massive refrigerator doors inspired the entrance lobby.
 An antique balance scale inspired the reception desk, and behind it, a wall covered with ceramic tile inspired by industrial kitchens, butchers, and fish shops.
-On the background of the tiles, a portrait of the founder of the company is embedded, an element that strengthens the feeling of connection to the family heritage.
+On the background of the tiles, an embedded portrait of the founder of the company is located, an element that underscores the connection to the family heritage.

-The industrial atmosphere and the plumbing of the building’s systems, remained exposed on a ceiling in a red shade that was inspired by the company’s branding.
+The industrial atmosphere and the plumbing of the building’s systems remained exposed on a ceiling in a red shade that was inspired by the company’s branding.
 Floor-to-ceiling windows extend throughout the office space, and black granite flooring is laid in all workplace areas.
 Storage cabinets, partitions, and additional display cabinets throughout the interiors are lined with natural iron.
 The conference rooms boast industrial carpentry, with a design of bulls as a reference to the main occupation.
-This restaurant space was designed to look like a typical American diner using a combination of industrial materials used in meat importation, cooling, and marketing.
+This restaurant space was designed to look like a typical “American Diner” using a combination of industrial materials used when handling meat, cooling, and marketing, etc. A true reflection of who they are and what they do,

 Share